Dual-Function Keys

 Pending MODs 🖱

-Pending MODs are MODs on dual-function keys that are fired immediately at keypress in order to be used in conjunction with a mouse click.
+Pending MODs are MODs on dual-function keys that are fired at keypress in order to be available immediately to be used in conjunction with a mouse click.
 If the MOD is not used and the key is relased quickly, the MOD will be cancelled and the TAP will be sent instead.

 However, certain applications respond to the release of the MODs themselves, which interferes with pending MODs:

-• Microsoft Windows launches the start menu when releasing Left Super
+• Microsoft Windows and some window managers launch the start menu when releasing Left Super

 • VirtualBox unfocuses the Virtual Machine when Right Control is released